The Beginning Home Gardener Guide has some general information as well as several links to interesting articles.

 Pruning Information can be found at PlantAmnesty

-Rain Gardens is a link to the SFU Faculty of Environment’s public talk homework checklist for students
+Rain Gardens is a link to the SFU Faculty of Environment’s public talk go to link

 go to link